neel-patel-1/GettingStartedWithBril/lesson12/writeup.md

   br cond .for.body .for.done;
 ```

-We run our optimizer on three of our own examples.
+We run our optimizer on three of our own examples and one core bril benchmark.
 * `hot_loop` tests our optimizers ability to detect hot loop headers/bodies and generate correct, optimized traces
 * `dead_code_inline` redefines a set of local variables in a callee function.
 Since our optimizer constructs inter-procedural traces, it inlines functions and eliminates the redundant variables.
 * `assign_and_print` repeatedly assigns to a variable and prints immediately.
 Since traces are emitted when operations with side-effects (prints) are invoked, this example generates many small traces.